preset/website/content/docs/03-guides/04-hosting.md

 ## Community organizations

-A prefix is assigned to community organizations, as a way to make the syntax easier to remember.
+In order to create an easy-to-remember syntax, organizations may have a prefix assigned to them.

 ```bash
 npx use-preset prefix:repository
 ```

-### Current community organizations

-The list of supported organizations is below.
+Prefixes may not be necessary if your organization name is short enough, but if you grow a community and you would like a prefix for its presets, feel free to create a pull request to add it.

+**Current list**:

 | Prefix    | GitHub organization                                     |
 | --------- | ------------------------------------------------------- |
 | `laravel` | [`laravel-presets`](https://github.com/laravel-presets) |

-!> If you grow a community which offer multiple presets, feel free to create a pull request to add your own organization.

 ## Mono-repositories